kentabiatar/Refuge_Web_App/README.md

 # Refuge - https://refuge-swart.vercel.app/
+NOTE: web app not yet compatible with SAFARI
 ## Overview

 Refuge is a web application designed for Christians to ask and answer questions about life, faith, and biblical teachings.
 Inspired by the Stack Overflow template, Refuge fosters a community where users can seek guidance rooted in scripture.